Germans: Ancient history

-At the time of Caesar's invasion, much of Central Europe was inhabited by Celts and strongly influenced by the celtic La Tène material culture.
-Since at least the 2nd century BC the Germanic languages associated with these peoples began approaching the Rhine areas.
-The resulting demographic situation closer to the Romans was likely an assimilation of Celts and migrating Germanic peoples.
+The modern German language is a descendant of the Germanic languages which spread during the Iron Age and Roman era.
 Scholars generally agree that it is possible to speak of Germanic languages existing as early as 500 BCE.
-These Germanic languages are believed to have dispersed towards the Rhine from the direction of the Jastorf culture, which was a Celtic influenced culture that existed in the Pre-Roman Iron Age, in the region near the Elbe river.
+These Germanic languages are believed to have dispersed towards the Rhine from the direction of the Jastorf culture, which was itself a Celtic influenced culture that existed in the Pre-Roman Iron Age, in the region near the Elbe river.
 It is likely that first Germanic consonant shift, which defines the Germanic language family, occurred during this period.
 The earlier Nordic Bronze Age of southern Scandinavia also shows definite population and material continuities with the Jastorf Culture, but it is unclear whether these indicate ethnic continuity.